GenesisSquad/Grace-shopper/README.md

 ## Running this code in development

-`npm run start-dev` will make great things happen!
+run
+`npm run start-dev-mac` for mac users and
+`npm run start-dev-win` for windows users

 If you want to run the server and/or webpack separately, you can also `npm run start-server` and `npm run build-client`.